netdata/netdata/packaging/installer/UPDATE.md

 # Update Netdata

-The update process can differ based on the install type:
+The update process can differ based on the installation type:

 - Install types starting with `binpkg` or ending with `build` or `static` can be updated using our [kickstart script update method](#unix).
-- Installs with an install type of `custom` usually indicate installing a third-party package through the system package manager.
-To update these installs, you should update the package just like you would any other package on your system.
+- Installs with an installation type of `custom` usually indicate installing a third-party package through the system package manager.
+To update these installations, you should update the package just like you would any other package on your system.
 - macOS users should check [our update instructions for macOS](#macos).
 - Manually built installs should check [our update instructions for manual builds](#manual-installation-from-git).